Student Debtor Forgiven $220,000 in School Loans

 "Thus, after leaving that job after only 2½ months, [Rosenberg], with the exception of a brief period of working as a part-time contract attorney on a project basis – which [he] likened to working as a paralegal – has not sought any employment in the legal profession and has no intention of ever doing so, despite the fact that opportunities abound for Plaintiff to make a very respectable living in the legal profession," Baum wrote.

-Rosenberg did not return calls or email to VOA, but was quoted in Yahoo Finance on January 12, saying, “First of all, I realized the whole job is sitting in the office by yourself.
+Rosenberg was quoted in Yahoo Finance on January 12, saying, “First of all, I realized the whole job is sitting in the office by yourself.
 You can't be creative at all, but also that you either help people out or you make a good living -- you can't do both.
 And I kind of had a problem with that.”

+But Rosenberg told VOA that his hardship was caused by the collapse in the bricks-and-mortar retail industry in 2017, when a shop he owned in the Park Slope neighborhood of Brooklyn, New York City, failed because consumers made their purchases online.

+"I left the law in 2005 and filed for bankruptcy in 2018," Rosenberg told VOA in email and by phone.
+"In between, I was able to launch a business as a street vendor and grow it into a small shop, and then with the help of an investor, a much larger shop that was nationally recognized, before brick & mortar retail collapsed in 2017.
+It was nation’s switch to ecommerce and the collapse of retail that directly caused my bankruptcy."

 Judge Cecelia G. Morris, chief U.S. Bankruptcy judge in the Southern District of New York, agreed with Rosenberg.
 She used the student-debt test case, Brunner v N.Y.
 State Higher Education Services Corp., from 1987 differently than other decisions. “